digitalrep/tag-squares-plugin-for-wordpress/README.md

 tag-squares-plugin-for-wordpress
 ================================

-A wordpress plugin that stylizes post tags with css and jquery effects
+A ridiculously unnecessary wordpress plugin that stylizes post tags with css and jquery effects and makes it difficult to click on them

-An example of this plugin in action can be seen at: http://www.digitalrep.info/blog/